 Windsor Ridge is a strikingly beautiful massif located in the Castle region in southwestern Alberta.
 It, and nearby Victoria Peak, are familiar landmarks on the drive between Lethbridge and Pincher Creek, aligning at times with the centre of Highway 3 to form an inspiring horizon.
 In particular, the highest of Windsor’s dual summits, Castle Peak, is most conspicuous due to its fortress-like appearance that understandably, has made it an iconic symbol for the region.
 Indeed, when Thomas Blackiston of the Palliser Expedition first saw it in August of 1858, he named it ‘Castle Mountain’ because it reminded him of an English castle.
 Coincidently however, just two days prior to Blackiston’s act of colonial bestowal, his fellow Expedition member, Dr. James Hector, had come across a mountain near Banff that had also reminded him of an English castle, and so he too, gave the designation of Castle Mountain.
 (Naming Canada: Stories About Canadian Place Names by Alan Rayburn, pp. 86-87)

-For 57 years, from 1858 until 1915, there were two mountains officially named Castle Mountain within a close geographic proximity.
-To mitigate confusion, the name of the southern mountain was officially changed in 1915 (I’m assuming by the Dominion Land Survey) to reflect the entire massif’s resemblance to Windsor Castle.
+For 57 years, from 1858 until 1915, there were two mountains officially named Castle Mountain in southern Alberta.
+To mitigate confusion, the name of the southernmost mountain was officially changed in 1915 (I’m assuming by the Dominion Land Survey) to reflect the entire massif’s resemblance to Windsor Castle.
 The northernmost peak was called, Castle Peak, and the slightly lower southern peak, Windsor Mountain.
 The entire massif then became known as Windsor Ridge.
 (Peaks of the Canadian Rockies) From an historian’s perspective, the entire naming process provides a fine example of the British colonial practice of culturally appropriating landscape through naming and mapping.
 In other words, if you name it, you own it and control it.

 Comprised of Paleozoic limestone, Windsor Ridge is a geologic youngster compared to nearby Victoria Peak and the rest of the front range mountains that dominate Waterton National Park and the Castle.
 These mountains are part of the Lewis Thrust and feature some of the oldest preserved pre-Cambrian rock on the planet.
 (Peaks of the Canadian Rockies) Thus, Windsor Ridge, much like Crowsnest Mountain (which is a klippe), is a geological anomaly given its locale.
 Fitting I think for two such emblematic landmarks of southwestern Alberta.